-Our Privacy Notice tells you how Surrey Police hold, retain, process, disclose and share the information we obtain about you.
+Our privacy notice tells you how Surrey Police hold, retain, process, disclose and share the information we obtain about you.
 It also explains the rights you have regarding your personal information.
 The use and disclosure of your personal information is governed in the United Kingdom by the General Data Protection Regulations, and the UK Data Protection Bill.

 Why do we process personal information?